-There are some installations that require you to follow fire safety regulations.
-Pay strict attention to these safety standards and use fire rated access doors.
+Some installations require you to follow fire safety regulations.
+Pay strict attention to these safety standards and use fire-rated access doors.

 Any opening in a building's ceiling or wall represents more risk if a fire happens.
-Use air-tight doors that maintain a full seal and prevent drafts to avoid this risk.
+To avoid this risk, use air-tight doors that maintain a full seal and prevent drafts.